ecmwf/aviso/docs/source/guide/defining_my_listener.rst

 Request
 -------
 The table below shows the full list of fields accepted in a ``request`` block.
-These fields represent a subset on the MARS language.
+These fields represent a subset of the MARS language.

 +------------+----------------------+--------------+--------------------+
 |Field       |Type                  | Event        | Optional/Mandatory |